Do you want demographic questions for your surveys?

 With this information, you can accurately target specific groups of people with specific campaigns.
 For example, someone who has a Master’s degree indicates that they’re an analytical thinker, so a logical promotional email (as opposed to an emotional one) will appeal more to them.

-As well as including the relevant degrees and diplomas in your answer options, ensure you also add apprenticeships/traineeships to include those in other industries.
+As well as including the relevant degrees and diplomas in your demographic data, ensure you also add apprenticeships/ traineeships to include those in other industries.

 8. Religion